 Tips and tricks

 The HunnyZ is a newly released Washington apple that I discovered last week.
 They are big and flavorful and not too sweet, unlike some of the other honeycrisp crosses.

-- What should I eat these with?
 These would be perfect with a bit of whipped cream or served as a topping for ice cream or waffles.
 Maybe these peanut butter waffles?
 Or cut back on the sugar and they would make a tasty side dish for roast pork.
+Like maybe this recipe.

-- Melt the butter in a frying pan large enough to accommodate all of the apple in a single layer.
+- Melt the butter in a frying pan large enough to accommodate all of the apple in a single layer.1 tablespoon unsalted butter

 - Add the apple chunks, bourbon, and brown sugar and stir to coat.1 tablespoon bourbon whiskey, 1 tablespoon brown sugar

 - Cook for 10 minutes on low-medium heat, stirring occasionally, until the apples are softened to desired consistency and the syrup has started to caramelize.

 - Serve warm, with slightly sweetened whipped cream or over vanilla ice cream.